-School staff:

-- May be asked to provide support to pupils with medical conditions, including the administering of medicines, but are not required to do so. - Take into account the needs of pupils with medical conditions in their lessons when deciding whether or not to volunteer to administer medication. - Receive sufficient training and achieve the required level of competency before taking responsibility for supporting pupils with medical conditions. - Know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.
+- 6.0.
+School staff: - May be asked to provide support to pupils with medical conditions, including the administering of medicines, but are not required to do so. - Consider the needs of pupils with medical conditions in their lessons when deciding whether to volunteer to administer medication. - Receive sufficient training and achieve the required level of competency before taking responsibility for supporting pupils with medical conditions. - Know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.